 Click Here for tab for Wonderful Tonight by Eric Clapton

-The perfect song to play both before a night out with your loved one, or during it.
-Eric wrote this song while waiting for his at the time girlfriend Pattie Boyd to get ready as they were going to attend Paul and Linda McCartney’s party.
-In it, he lovingly recounts how much he loves her and how great of a night they will have, very touching!
+The perfect song to play both before a night out with your loved one or during it.
+Eric wrote this song while waiting for his then-girlfriend Pattie Boyd to get ready to attend Paul and Linda McCartney’s party.
+In it, he lovingly recounts how much he loves her and how great of a night they will have.
+Very touching!

-This is an exceptionally easy song to play and just requires a few, laid back and easy going open chords throughout the entire song which are G, a regular D but if you can use your thumb to reach over the neck and press the second fret that’s great, C and finally a regular D without the thumb.
-The strumming pattern is D-UDUDUD, where the final D is actually the 1 count of the following bar.
+This is an exceptionally easy song to play, requiring just a few, laidback and easygoing open chords throughout the entire song.
+They are G, a regular D (but if you can use your thumb to reach over the neck and press the second fret that’s great), C and finally a regular D without the thumb.
+The strumming pattern is D-UDUDUD, where the final D is actually the 1-count of the following bar.

 Love Me Do by The Beatles

 Click Here for tab for Love Me Do by The Beatles

 Little did we know that Love Me Do, The Beatles’ debut single from their debut album was the beginnings of what would go on to be the biggest-selling band of all time.
 The song was actually written several years before the band had formed, with songwriter Paul McCartney writing the initial version while skipping school at the age of 16.